abscondment/clog/public/blog/encoding-ipad-video-from-linux/post.markdown

  * **-threads 0**: let the encoder choose how many threads to use based on your hardware.
 Set this to utilize multicore/proc.
  * **-an**: disable audio, since the first pass only looks at video
  * **-f mp4 /dev/null**: set type to mp4 and output to /dev/null, since the first pass stores its statistics in secondary files and the actual video output should be thrown away.
- * **-map 0.0:0.0 -map 0.2:0.1**: switch to the English audio stream, which was located in the 0.2 stream instead of the normal 0.1.
+ * **-map 0.0 -map 0.2**: switch to the English audio stream, which was located in the 0.2 stream instead of the normal 0.1.
 To figure out which was which, I did variations of `ffmpeg -y -i walle.vob -vn -acodec libfaac -ac 2 -ab 160k -ar 48000 -map 0.2:0.1 walle.aac` (extracting just audio) until I found the right stream.
+ * **-async 1**: make the audio and video streams line up.
+Not necessary for all rips, but was in this case.

 This produces a fairly high quality DVD rip that should be iPad compatible.
 Unfortunately, you'll need to leave the wonderful world of Linux to actually put the file on your iPad.
 Don't you just feel dirty doing this?
 I know I do.
 In lieu of that, you could host it on a local webserver.
 I can stream this bitrate over WiFi via nginx perfectly well.